cloudfirst-dev/micro-charts/README.md

 Once Helm has been set up correctly, add the repo as follows:

-  helm repo add micro-charts https://github.com/idsysapps/micro-charts/blob/gh-pages
+  helm repo add micro-charts https://github.com/cloudfirst-dev/micro-charts/blob/gh-pages

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
-You can then run `helm search repo
-<alias>` to see the charts.
+You can then run `helm search repo micro-charts` to see the charts.

 To install the service chart: